binary-alkemi/TeachopenCADD_Excercises/README.md

 ## check all packages installed
 	conda list

-## now in case if you face error below even if chEMBL client is installed.
-This is the general solution if Package/ module is installed but can not be imported in Jupyter notebook.
+## now in case if you face an error as shown below even if chEMBL client is installed, then below is the general solution.
+This is a common solution if Package/ module is installed but can not be imported in Jupyter notebook.

 	Error:
 	"No module named 'chembl_webresource_client'"